Ruaghain/dev-setup/README.md

 1. The ability to open multiple terminals to execute client and server code.
 2. The ability to connect to a database and run sql.
 3. The ability to have scratch files in a project
+4. The ability to preview markup files.
+5. Where are the logs for nvim stored?
+6. The ability to get intellisense when looking at code.
+7. The ability to debug (java, python, typescript, react etc)
+8. The ability to format my code.

 ## Prerequisites